-Operating income increased \$7.9 million, or 9.4%, to \$91.6 million for the year ended December 31, 2008 from \$83.7 million for the year ended December 31, 2007.
-Operating margin, which is defined as operating income expressed as a percentage of revenues, decreased to 14.9% in 2008 from 16.6% in 2007.
-The decline in operating margin was attributable to higher selling, general and administrative expenses as a percentage of revenues, coupled with the restructuring charges described above.
+Operating income decreased \$5.0 million, or 7.6%, to \$61.1 million for the year ended December 31, 2008 from \$66.1 million for the year ended December 31, 2007.
+Operating margin, which is defined as operating income expressed as a percentage of revenues, decreased to 9.9% in 2008 from 13.1% in 2007.
+The decline in operating margin was attributable to higher non-cash compensation expense and selling, general and administrative expenses as a percentage of revenues, coupled with the restructuring charges described above.
+Non-cash compensation expense totaling \$30.6 million in 2008 and \$17.6 million in 2007, representing Shareholder Payments and Employee Payments as described above under "Restatement of Previously-Issued Financial Statements," reduced our operating margin by 500 basis points in 2008 and 350 basis points in 2007.